IsaacSchulz/CIP_Discover/README.md

 Product Name

 and creates an extra column titles 'Device Name' for the user to enter their own nicknames for the devices.

+The Discover function in Pycomm3 is not perfect.
+Running it once can miss some items that don't respond right away.
+So, I made it so the script runs the discover query 10 times and adds any new items to the list before writing to the excel document.